 Ambulift: A specially adapted device that transfers you from ground level up to the aircraft doors.

 Wheelchair: Some airports have specially adapted wheelchairs to carry you from the aircraft to the ground down the aircraft steps.

 Please note that not all airports provide an Ambulift or Airbridge therefore we recommend you visit the website of your departure airport for more details.

-In the event that the size of the aircraft or its doors makes the embarkation or carriage of a disabled customer physically impossible, then we reserve the right refuse to accept the reservation or to embark the customer.
+In the event that the size of the aircraft or its doors makes the embarkation or carriage of a disabled customer physically impossible, we reserve the right to refuse to accept the reservation or to embark the customer.
 You will be offered reimbursement or re-routing (where possible) at your option.

 Assistance available on board

 The assistance Airlines can provide to disabled customers and customers with reduced mobility, includes the following: